amik3r/ip-monitor-api/README.md

 ## Usage
-Host the server on a VPS or EC2 that has static IP address.
+Host the server on a VPS or EC2 with static IP address.

 Host the client on your home network.